Bogusław Plich

-Boguslaw Plich (born 2 November 1959) is a Polish football manager and a former footballer.
+Boguslaw Plich (born 2 November 1959) is a Polish football manager and former professional player.

-Plich played in the Polish premier league Ekstraklasa for Widzew Łódź, Legia Warsaw and Zaglebie Sosnowiec.
+Plich played in the Polish premier league Ekstraklasa for Widzew Łódź, Legia Warsaw and Zagłębie Sosnowiec.
 Plich ended his career in Finnish third-tier club Rauman Pallo and has been living in Rauma, Finland ever since.
 Plich has coached several youth and women's clubs as well as Pallo-Iirot in the Finnish second tier Ykkönen.
-In June 2013 he was named as the head coach of NiceFutis in the Finnish women's premier division Naisten Liiga.
+In June 2013, he was named as the head coach of NiceFutis in the Finnish women's premier division Naisten Liiga.